daneroo/setup-osx-dev/README.md

 I have worked my way through my node-snippet and made appropriate changes, and settings using command-line `npm` global installed `jslint`, and `jshint`.

+Both of theese now pass:

+        jslint  node-snippet-jslint.js
+        jshint  node-snippet-jshint.js

-The beautifier I was using is the one in JSTools, which is out of date, and caused a few minor irritants:
+The beautifier I was using is the one in JSTools, which is out of date, and caused a few minor irritants: like having to put `(-1)` in parens to avoid a space being inserted, and arrays are quirky.
+See `ioOpts` and `/incoming ... .join()` in the snippet.

 Now I think I will use JSLintmate (straight npm install dependant), and get a similar thing working with jsbeautifier, which will take the editors indent into account..